 If you’ve come across the term ‘shadowban‘ and are asking yourself questions like What is shadowbanning?
 Am I shadowbanned? or How to get unshadowbanned? stay with us!

 This article has answers to all of your questions regarding the elusive LinkedIn Shadowban!

 LinkedIn is a famous social media platform for professionals.

 When it comes to networking, LinkedIn is one of the best platforms to use since it has more than 260 million active users a month with an average of twenty million job postings every year.
-It’s a networking asset.
+In short, LinkedIn is a networking asset.

-Let’s explain what it is and why it happens.
-It’s a big thing at the moment and most people have been affected by this on one platform or another.
+What does shadowban mean and why it happens?
+It’s a big thing at the moment and most people have been affected by it on one social media platform or another.